Paris Hilton: In popular culture

-Hilton has been discussed by journalists and scholars interested in the role of celebrities and their influence through the media.
-Feminist theorist Camille Paglia described her as a "groundbreaking" figure in Hollywood, while in her book The Bling Ring, an account on the group of thieves who robbed Hilton's house, Nancy Jo Sales positioned her as a "celebrity symbol of how destructive individualism ruled the 2000s".
-On August 29, 2006, the mayor of Las Vegas proclaimed the day "Paris Hilton Day" and gave Hilton a key to the city.
-Her quote, "Dress cute wherever you go; life is too short to blend in", was added to The Oxford Dictionary of Quotations in September 2009.

 Personal life

-Throughout Hilton's adulthood, numerous aspects of her personal life — particularly, her uninhibited and extravagant jet set lifestyle, her extensive list of friendships, relationships and romantic associations with other high-profile figures, heavy partying, and reported instances of inappropriate language — have drawn a large amount of media attention and public disapproval.
+Throughout Hilton's adulthood, numerous aspects of her personal life—particularly, her uninhibited and extravagant jet set lifestyle, her extensive list of friendships, relationships and romantic associations with other high-profile figures, heavy partying, and reported instances of inappropriate behavior—have drawn a large amount of media attention and public disapproval.

 Hilton is known for her love of small dogs, and has had a female Chihuahua named Tinkerbell among many other pets.
 Hilton was frequently seen carrying Tinkerbell (dubbed an "accessory dog") at social events and functions, and in all five seasons of television reality show The Simple Life.
 In April 2015, it was reported that Tinkerbell had died at age 14.
-Hilton had a 300-square-foot house with air conditioning, heating, and designer furniture built for her pets at an estimated cost of US$325,000.
+In one of her properties, Hilton had a 300-square-foot house with air conditioning, heating, and designer furniture built for her pets at an estimated cost of US$325,000.

-Hilton resides in Beverly Hills, and owns an oceanfront property in Malibu as well as a penthouse in Manhattan.
+Hilton resides in Beverly Hills, and owns a house in Mulholland Estates, an oceanfront property in Malibu, as well as a penthouse in Manhattan.
+On January 8, 2025, Hilton reported her home in Malibu had been destroyed by the Palisades Fire.